sm2774us/full_stack_interview_prep_2021/README.md

 }
 ```

-Let’s say the above for loop code is executed on a HTML button click.
+Let's say the above for loop code is executed on a HTML button click.
 Now this method execution is synchronous.
 In other words the complete browser will wait until the for loop completes.

 ```html